plaviano/letsdeel-be-task/README.md

 # Additions
 ## Swagger UI

-For this test I implemented the auto generation of Swagger UI using `swagger-jsdoc` and `swagger-ui-express`.
+For this test I implemented the auto generation of Swagger UI using `swagger-jsdoc` and `swagger-ui-express` alongside with the comments in the code.
 After starting the project with `npm start` you can go to `http://localhost:3001/api-docs` to use the UI.

 * There is an issue for the api endpoints that requires params like ***POST*** `/balances/deposit/{userId}`.
 So make sure to add the param value to try it out.
 If you click to Try it Out and it gets stuck on loading, just reload the page.